yana1205/edge-mc/docs/content/Coding Milestones/PoC2023q1/edge-syncer-subs/edge-syncer-1-syncer-gen-plugin.md

 EOL
 ```

-create clusterrole and clusterrolebinding to bind the serviceaccount to the role
+Create clusterrole and clusterrolebinding to bind the serviceaccount to the role.
 ```shell
 cat << EOL | kubectl apply -f -
 apiVersion: rbac.authorization.k8s.io/v1